 Do you share the driving or is there one person who always has to be the driver?
-I do quite a lot of driving in and out of Devon, so I’ll try and give you some advice on the best routes in.
+I do quite a lot of driving in and out of Devon, so I’ll give you some advice on the best time to travel to Devon during holidays and some routes in.

+So when is the best time to travel to Devon during the holidays?
 If you are going to arrive on a Saturday, your best solution to avoid traffic is an early start.
 If you can make it past Bristol or Salisbury before 11 then you should be ok!
-The other key time to avoid is Friday as work traffic tends to clog up the roads; anytime time between 3-7 tends to be busy in the key city or commuter areas like Bristol and Taunton.
+The other key time to avoid is Friday afternoons as after work traffic tends to clog up the roads; anytime time between 3-7 tends to be busy in the key city or commuter areas like Bristol and Taunton.

 Skip Junctions or Take the Scenic Route